Admissions only take place for the Fall Semester. The application deadline is February 28.

 - Judgments of courses equivalent to those offered at UH will be made by the graduate advisor.
 Only 6 semester hours of graduate work completed at another university or in another department of UH may be transferred as counting toward degree requirements at UH.

 **NOTE: The Anthropology Department does not have any scholarships that are available to students.
-You must contact the College of Social Sciences or the Scholarships and Financial Aid Office for information regarding scholarships.
-For more information regarding scholarship and financial aid assistance, please write to:
+You must contact the College of Social Sciences or the Scholarships and Financial Aid Office of the University of Houston for information regarding scholarships.

 The Department has Teaching Assistantships (TAs to aid professors in the larger, mostly introductory level classes.
 After one semester, graduate students interested in Teaching Assistantships should apply through the Graduate Advisor.
-Award of teaching assistantship is considered on a semester by semester basis.
+Award of teaching assistantships is determined by the Graduate Committee.
 Varied criteria are used to determine who is awarded an assistantship.
 The criteria include: overall graduate GPA, performance in required or comprehensive-eligible seminars, and satisfactory progress toward the degree.
 Additionally, research assistantships (RAs) are funded through research projects conducted by individual faculty members.
-Availability and amount of compensation may vary from year to year, but includes a tuition waiver, courtesy of the Graduate School.
-Generally, these are available for only three semesters, but may include a fourth if circumstances allow.
+Availability and amount of compensation may vary from year to year, but includes at least a partial tuition waiver, courtesy of CLASS.
+Generally, these are available for only two semesters to allow as many students as possible to benefit from the support and gain the experience.
+In some circumstances, more than two will be awarded.